charliemitchell/glad/README.md

 * policy : the policy method to call in order to determine if the action is allowed. * see policies.js

-### Nimble Service Exposes any of it's dependencies to you via the nimbleservice object.
+### Glad Exposes any of it's dependencies to you via the gladservice object.
-This way we don't need to have duplicate dependencies.
 ```
-    require('nimbleservice').mongoose  // <-- the mongoose ODM
+    require('glad').mongoose  // <-- the mongoose ODM
-    require('nimbleservice').colors    // <-- colors for your logs
+    require('glad').colors    // <-- colors for your logs
-    require('nimbleservice').lodash    // <-- similar to underscore, with a few enhancements
+    require('glad').lodash    // <-- similar to underscore, with a few enhancements
-    require('nimbleservice').express   // <-- express js
+    require('glad').express   // <-- express js
-    require('nimbleservice').promise   // <-- bluebird (async awesomeness)
+    require('glad').promise   // <-- bluebird (async awesomeness)
-    require('nimbleservice').moment    // <-- awesome date library
+    require('glad').moment    // <-- awesome date library
 ```

 ## Docker
-If you are using docker, nimble will automatically generate a Dockerfile for you.
+If you are using docker, glad will automatically generate a Dockerfile for you.
 If Not, Just ignore it.
 ## Vagrant
-Nimble will auto generate a Vagrant file with Ubuntu as part of the default blueprint.
+Glad will auto generate a Vagrant file with Ubuntu as part of the default blueprint.
 It also includes a bootstrap.sh file that will run when Vagrant Creates your VM.
 By Default it installs docker.

-## Stubs (Blueprinting)
+## Stubs (Blueprinting) *NOT READY QUITE YET
-With Nimble you can create stubs and generate new services based on any template you would like.
+With Glad you can create stubs and generate new services based on any template you would like.
 The templating is very straight forward.
 See the blueprints folder to see what a blueprint looks like.
 * To Generate a service from a blueprint
-* `nimble stub /path/to/stub/ --model users`
+* `glad stub /path/to/stub/ --model users`

 This will (recursively) copy all files from the path given to the current working directory, and fill in all of the template variables with the name of the model given.